Kaltsoon/nosql/material/3-mongo-operations.md

 ## Embedding data or using references

 Let's consider the case where we would need to store more author-related information to the `book` collection, such as the author's nationality and year of birth.
 We would need to consider whether adding new attributes to the `book` collection or adding a new `author` collection and referencing it from the `book` collection documents.
-The latter approach would resemble a foreign key referencing a primary key in a relational database schema.
+The first approach has issues with data duplication, because we would have the same author information in multiple documents causing wasted storage space and high risk of data inconsistency.
+The latter approach would resemble a foreign key referencing a primary key in a relational database schema and would not introduce similar issues as with the first approach.

 ```mermaid
 erDiagram